 8. The applicant agrees to send the repository one copy, best edition, of the work containing the reproduction at no charge.
 All expenses for shipping and handling are to be borne by the applicant.

 9. Electronic files of still images or text, sound recordings, or moving images remain the property of NAU Cline Library.
 They may not be copied, modified, or distributed (except within the confines of the product described above).
 NOTE: Modification includes but is not limited to cropping, filtering, color enhancement, rotation, skew, removal of content, or addition to content.

 10. Electronic files must be destroyed upon publication of the product described above.

 11. Cancellation for Conflict of Interest: The parties agree that this contract may be canceled for conflict of interest in accordance with A.R.S.
 38-511.

 12. Contract Claims and Controversies: All contract claims and controversies arising under this contract shall be resolved pursuant to Arizona Board of Regents procurement procedures, section 3-809, in particular section 3-809(c).

 13. Reproduction is permitted only from prints or transparencies supplied by SCA.

 14. The permission hereby granted terminates immediately upon publication.

-15. If so requested, a proof must be approved by the Curator of Photography before any reproduction of an image in color.
+15. If so requested, a proof must be approved by the Director of Special Collections and Archives before any reproduction of an image in color.